gvolpe/blog-comments/_posts/2020-11-25-xmonad-polybar-nixos.md

 The rest of the configuration is part of `xserver`, in which case, we need to highlight the default session of our display manager being set to `none+xmonad` and enabling XMonad as our window manager.
 The `none` part means we don't want any Desktop Environment (DE), which defaults to `xfce` in NixOS, if I'm not mistaken.

-This file is then imported at `/etc/nixos/configuration.nix`, which is the main NixOS configuration file.
+This file is then imported at `configuration.nix`, which is the main NixOS configuration file.

 {% highlight nix %}
 {